ELeeAstro/Exo-FMS_column_ck/README.md

 Some compiler options for gfortran, nvfortran and ifort are provided in the makefile.

 This code performs various two-stream approaches from the literature in a non-grey, picket fence context:
-2. Toon et al. method (Scattering and non-scattering version)
+2. Toon et al. method (w. scattering version)
 3. Short Characteristics method (w. linear or Bezier interpolants)
 7. Two-stream DISORT version (w. modifications by Xianyu Tan)